 When should you get a PCR test for travel?

-If you check our list of countries that are open for tourism, you’ll see that each place has its distinct protocols.
-Some countries ask travelers for a PCR preflight coronavirus test 48 hours before arrival.
+If you check our list of countries that are open for tourism, you’ll see that each place has its distinct traveler protocols.
+Some countries ask tourists for a PCR travel test 48 hours before arrival.
 Others want tourists to take the test 2 days before departure, while others have deadlines ranging from 72 hours to 5 days.

 Do travelers need to do PCR testing if they’re vaccinated?